boudu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-My work supports the discovery, continuation or recharging of project or organzational evaluation.
+My work supports the discovery, continuation or recharging of project and/or organzational evaluation.

 On this site, you will see past work, current projects and examples of processes that support the best practices for creating productive projects using evaluation.